About the Central Arava

 Arava International Center for Agricultural Training (AICAT)

-One third of the Central Arava’s population is children.
-However, this region lacks suffi cient education facilities for children going into kindergarten.
+One third of the One third of Central Arava’s population is children.
+However, this region lacks sufficient education facilities for children going into kindergarten.
 In order to provide education services for pre-K, the new mandatory age for kindergarten based upon a recent law, three new teaching facilities have to be built immediately in three different moshavim: Paran, Zuqim and Hatzeva.
-The Central Arava’s high birth rate (more than 350 babies born in the past 5 years) raises the need to plan for the near future and to adjust the education system to the growing needs of its population.
+Central Arava’s high birth rate (more than 350 babies born in the past 5 years) raises the need to plan for the near future and to adjust the education system to the growing needs of its population.
 Donate now

-The Central Arava is not connected to Israel’s national water system and is supplied only by local drillings and JNF-built reservoirs.
+Central Arava is not connected to Israel’s national water system and is supplied only by local drillings and JNF-built reservoirs.
 Precipitation is one inch annually and the arid climate produces little or no dew.
 These are extreme conditions under which farmers operate and thrive and produce 60% of Israel’s fresh vegetable exports.
-The Central Arava farmers currently use reservoirs to retain fl ood water for the region; however, domestic water-use has historically been problematic with farmers reliant mostly on brackish water that doesn’t meet Ministry of Health levels.
+Central Arava farmers currently use reservoirs to retain flood water for the region; however, domestic water-use has historically been problematic with farmers reliant mostly on brackish water that doesn’t meet Ministry of Health standards.
 To that end, the Central Arava regional council and JNF are funding the necessary endeavor to bring new fresh water to the residents.
 Donate now

-The entire Central Arava region is served by a small, 40-year old medical clinic in a non-operational condition, staffed by a nurse and served by one general practitioner with only infrequent visits by some specialists.
-In partnership with the Central Arava Regional Council and the Israeli government, Jewish National Fund is building a notable medical center in Sapir to replace the outdated clinic and provide quality care in a professional environment.
+The entire Central Arava region is served by a small, 40-year old medical clinic with limited operational capacity, staffed by a nurse and served by one general practitioner with only infrequent visits by some specialists.
+In partnership with the Central Arava Regional Council and the Israeli government, Jewish National Fund is building a medical center in Sapir to replace the outdated clinic and provide quality care in a professional environment.
 The modern facility will provide health services and emergency care, particularly to children, pregnant women, farmers with day-to-day injuries, a growing elderly population, as well as create new job opportunities for medical professionals and attract a new population to the Arava.
 Donate now